gicentre/elm-vegalite/docs/changeNotes.md

 - `axDataCondition` and associated `cAx` property functions for conditional axis formatting.
 - Additional axis formatting options: `axGridColor`, `axGridOpacity`, `axGridWidth`, `axLabelExpr`, `axLabelFontStyle`, `axTitleFontStyle` and `axTitleAnchor` along with extra config options `axcoLabelFontStyle`, `axcoTitleFontStyle` and `axcoTitleAnchor`.
 - New title configuration options: `ticoFontStyle`, `ticoFrame`, `ticoStyle` and `ticoZIndex`.
+- `vicoStep` for configuring default step size for discrete x and y discrete fields.
 - `coConcat` for configuring concatenations (`cocoSpacing` and `cocoColumns`).
 - `fiOp` for converting filters into `BooleanOp` and therefore allowing Boolean composition of filter functions.
 - `fiOpTrans` for combining an inline data transformation with a filter and converting to a `BooleanOp`.
 Especially useful when filtering temporal data that require aggregating with `mTimeUnit`.